 It’s likely that, since the return of Stan Smiths, Nike Air Max and Converse, there is at least one pair of trainers in your shoe wardrobe.
-We have more choice than ever when it comes to our sneakers and, thank goodness, they’re more practical than the ballet pump of a few years ago.
+We have more choice than ever when it comes to our trainers and, thank goodness, they’re more practical than the ballet pump of a few years ago.

 However, not all trainers are created equal, and when it comes to the pair to match with your ripped jeans vs. the pair that will see you through a 5k, the difference is vast.

 Much like finding the perfect pair of wedding heels – that won’t be kicked off moments after the first dance or sink into the grass during the drinks reception – the perfect pair of running trainers is out there; you just need to know what to look for.
 Oh, and how to pronounce the brand names, from Hoka One One (you say it Ho-kah O-nay O-nay), to Saucony (sock-a-knee) and even Nike (emphasise the 'e' – I said it wrong for years).